FlorentinaMargarita/github-pages-workshop/_posts/2020-01-01-Softstack.md

 ## Conclusion
 Apart from learning a whole lot of new concepts and being able to create an entire web-app after just two months of Softstack, I also really enjoyed going to class.
 It was a whole lot of fun, since the environment of Softstack is relaxed and welcoming.
 I was also lucky because apart from having amazing instructors I was also fortunate to have great classmates.

+This post was written for the website of Softstack.
+Follow the link to read it on their homepage: <https://www.softstackfactory.com/blog/2020/2/12/my-experience-taking-mean-stack-at-softstack-factory-by-florentina-hofbauer>